vmware-tanzu/community-edition/docs/site/content/docs/assets/standalone-desc.md

-## Standalone cluster description
+## Standalone Clusters

-A standalone cluster is a faster way to get a functioning cluster with minimal resources.
-A standalone cluster functions as a workload cluster, it can run application workloads.
-It does not contain any of the components related to cluster management.
-It is deployed using the Tanzu Kubernetes Grid installer interface.
+A standalone cluster is a faster way to get a functioning workload cluster with less resources than managed clusters.
+These clusters do not require a long-running management cluster.
+A standalone cluster is created using a bootstrap cluster on your local machine with [Kind](https://kind.sigs.k8s.io/).
+After the standalone cluster is created, the bootstrap cluster is destroyed.
+Any operations against the standalone cluster, e.g. deletion, will re-invoke the bootstrap cluster.

-When you create a standalone cluster, a bootstrap cluster is created on your local machine.
-This is a [Kind](https://kind.sigs.k8s.io/)  based cluster - a cluster in a container.
-This bootstrap cluster then creates a cluster on your specified provider, but it does not pivot into a management cluster - it functions as a workload cluster.